 Please note that at our current location in Collingwood wheelchair access is limited.

 If you have any access requirements in order to fully participate in our events, please contact us at firstname.lastname@example.org

 Our events usually cost between $10 and $20 per person depending on what we're doing, materials, time and other factors.
 We try to keep our prices at cost and accessible.
 Refunds on request can be issued up to 48 hours before the event date.

 Gabrielle de Vietri is an Australian artist based in Melbourne.
 She works with language and people.
 Recent projects include Three Teams, CAPTCHA and Things I’ve Learnt.
 In 2011 she was the recipient of the Australia Council Künstlerhaus Bethanien residency grant and is a Sidney Myer Creative Fellow.

 Will Foster is an artist and curator originally from Sheffield.
 UK.
 His projects have taken form as temporary and mobile structures and the curation of multifunctional social spaces and events.
 Will is the founder and co-director of the Wasteland Twinning Network and Cabin Exchange.
-Will was the Visual Arts Program Manager and curator at The Substation, Newport from 2013 to 2015 and is currently Associate Producer at Next Wave.
+Will was the Visual Arts Program Manager and curator at The Substation, Newport from 2013 to 2015 and Associate Producer at Next Wave 2017 to 2018.

 COMMITTEE OF MANAGEMENT

 President Amy Spiers, artist and researcher